Grammy Award for Record of the Year

 The Grammy Award for Record of the Year is presented by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to sales or chart position."
-The Record of the Year award is one of the four "General Field" categories at the awards (alongside Best New Artist, Song of the Year and Album of the Year) presented annually since the 1st Annual Grammy Awards in 1959.
+The Record of the Year award is one of the "General Field" categories at the awards presented annually since the 1st Annual Grammy Awards in 1959 (alongside Best New Artist, Song of the Year and Album of the Year).

-According to the 54th Annual Grammy Awards description guide, the award is presented:

 Arrangers, songwriters, musicians and background singers of a winning recording can apply for a Winners Certificate.
 Songwriters can only apply for a certificate if it is a new song.

 Since the 55th Annual Grammy Awards in 2013, mastering engineers are considered nominees and award recipients in this category.

-Record of the Year is related to but is conceptually different from Song of the Year or Album of the Year:
+Although "record" often refers to any recording of music, Record of the Year differs from Song of the Year or Album of the Year: